 The Digital Transformation Agency's Policy for the responsible use of AI in government sets out the Australian Government approach to embrace the opportunities of AI and provide for safe and responsible use of AI.
 Transparency is critical to building public trust and is an important aim of the policy and broader APS Reform agenda.

 National Archives of Australia (National Archives) is dedicated to ongoing refinement and enhancement of our AI capabilities.
-We will be transparent as we enable and prepare, engage, monitor, adopt, review, evolve and integrate and pivot to changes in AI technology, environment and policy requirements.
+We will be transparent as we enable and prepare, engage, monitor, adopt, review, evolve, integrate and pivot to changes in AI, the technology environment and Government policy requirements.

-National Archives' Access to publicly available AI (Artificial Intelligence) from NAA systems outlines our principles, our risk analysis and the approval process through the Information and Data Governance Committee (IDGC) for business use of AI.
+The National Archives Access to publicly available AI (Artificial Intelligence) from NAA systems, outlines our principles, our risk tolerance, and the approval process for business use of publicly available AI.
+The Archives seeks to leverage our existing governance bodies and utilises the Information and Data Governance Committee (IDGC) for consideration of AI business cases.

 National Archives has processes to ensure: